park-bench/parkbench-common/README.md

 * You already know how to use GnuPG.
 * You are already somewhat familiar with using debuild.

+Clone the latest *release tag*, not the `master` branch, as `master` may not be stable.
 Build the package with `debuild` from the project directory and install with `dpkg -i`.
 Resolve any missing dependencies with `apt-get -f install`.